 SOCD 201A: Introduction to Documentary Field Production and Editing (fall)

-SOCD 203: Social Science Research and Representation (winter)
+SOCD 203: Documentary Research Methods (winter)

-SOCD 201B: Advanced Documentary Field Production & Editing" (spring)
+SOCD 201B: Advanced Documentary Field Production & Editing (spring)

 SOCD 201C: Project Planning for the Social Documentary (spring)